bloch-labs/bloch/CONTRIBUTING.md

 # Contributing to Bloch

-Thank you for your interest in contributing to Bloch! 🎉
+Thank you for your interest in contributing to Bloch!

-We’re building an exciting quantum programming language, and contributions from the community are crucial to its success.

-## How to Contribute

-This guide explains how to propose changes, which branches to target, and how our CI/CD and release flow works.
+## Quick Reference
+- Branches come from `develop` (or the active `release-v*` branch for RC fixes).
+- Name branches `type/ISSUE-NUMBER` (for example `feature/123`, `bugfix/49`).
+- Commits must follow [Conventional Commits](https://www.conventionalcommits.org/) and are linted in CI.
+- PR titles must look like `type(optional scope): short summary (#123)` so they link back to an issue.
+- CI enforces formatting, build + test success, and **line coverage ≥ 90%**.
+- `CHANGELOG.md`, `VERSION`, and release tagging are automated by [release-please](https://github.com/googleapis/release-please).
+- See the living documents in [/docs](docs) for architecture notes, workflow deep dives, and release playbooks – these will power the upcoming GitHub wiki.

 ## Building Locally

 ### Prerequisites
 - C++20-compatible compiler (GCC ≥ 10, Clang ≥ 10, or MSVC 19.28+)
 - CMake ≥ 3.16
 - Git

 ### Clone and Build
 ```bash
 git clone https://github.com/bloch-labs/bloch.git
 cd bloch